gavz/lucasg.github.io/_posts/2014-11-28-Foxit-PDF-Creator-can-fuck-your-software.md

 date: 2014-11-28
 ---

 I stumbled across a curious bug at work today.
 I'm currently updating some old bits of code managing the printing of a report ( the software's current configuration and whats not), the files had not been modified for almost ten years.
-At one point my XPS output crashed (it couldn't handle the "\r\n" chars) so I decided to take a look at the PDF version.
+At one point my XPS output crashed (it couldn't handle the <code>"\r\n"</code> chars) so I decided to take a look at the PDF version.

 <!--more-->